Early Years funding for 3 and 4 year olds

 Contents

-Want to deliver the Early Years Entitlement Funding?
+I would like to deliver the Early Years Entitlement Funding

-All 3 to 4-year-olds in England can get 570 hours of early years education or childcare per year.
-If this is taken during term-time only, this would work out as 15 hours a week over 38 weeks of the year.
+Children in England, aged 3 and 4 years old, can get 570 hours of early years education per year.
+If taken during term-time, this works out as 15 hours a week over 38 weeks of the year.

-From September 2017, the government increased the early years education or childcare for families who meet certain criteria to 30 hours a week (if used over 38 weeks a year).
+An additional 570 hours of early years education is also available for some families who meet certain criteria (30 hours a week if used over 38 weeks a year).

 Parent's information